2025 The Birds of Southern Spain

 Tomorrow was head to Madrid, so this will be our final evening with our wonderful guide.
 We will share our favorite memories during our final farewell dinner together.

-Overnight in Gredos
+Two nights in Gredos

 Gredos to Madrid.